elsayed07/Bard-VA/README.md

 ## Introduction

-The Bard Vulnerability Assessment application serves as a proof-of-concept (PoC) tool, showcasing the practical application of AI in producing precise vulnerability analysis results.
+The Bard Vulnerability Assessment application serves as a proof-of-concept (PoC) tool, showcasing the practical application of AI (LLMs) in producing precise vulnerability analysis results.
 This application seamlessly incorporates multiple modules, such as the Bard API, Python-Nmap, and DNSResolver, to conduct comprehensive network vulnerability assessments, DNS enumeration, and other related tasks.

 ## Features